ZeeCoder/use-resize-observer/README.md

 Here "width" and "height" will be 100 and 50 respectively, until the ResizeObserver kicks in and reports the actual size.

-## Without Default Measurements
+## No Defaults

-If you only want real measurements (only values from the ResizeObserver without defaults), then you can use the following:
+If you only want real measurements (only values from the ResizeObserver without any default values), then you can use the following:

 ```js
 const { ref, width, height } = useResizeObserver({